-From creamy butternut squash soup to cheesy pigs in a blanket to crispy sweet potato fries, this round-up of Thanksgiving appetizers has everything you’ll need.
+From creamy butternut squash soup to crispy sweet potato fries, this round-up of Thanksgiving appetizers has everything you’ll need.

-The turkey may be the highlight of the meal, but these appetizers are just as holiday-worthy.
+The turkey may be the highlight of the meal, but these Thanksgiving appetizers are just as holiday-worthy.

-This Thanksgiving, give your guests more things to be thankful for!
-These appetizers are certified crowd favorites.
+So, this Thanksgiving, give your guests more things to be thankful for!
+These tasty treats are certified crowd favorites.

 This spinach and artichoke dip is outrageously addictive!
 Seriously, I can eat it all day.

 Forget the chips and the crackers!
 Just give me a spoon, and I’m all set.